Preemption (computing): Time slice

 The period of time for which a process is allowed to run in a preemptive multitasking system is generally called the time slice or quantum.
 The scheduler is run once every time slice to choose the next process to run.
-The length of each time slice can be critical to balancing system performance vs process responsiveness - if the time slice is too short then the scheduler will consume too much processing time, but if the time slice is too long, processes will take longer to respond to input.
+The length of each time slice can be critical to balancing system performance vs process responsiveness - if the time slice is too short then the scheduler itself will consume too much processing time, but if the time slice is too long, processes will take longer to respond to input.

 An interrupt is scheduled to allow the operating system kernel to switch between processes when their time slices expire, effectively allowing the processor's time to be shared among a number of tasks, giving the illusion that it is dealing with these tasks in parallel (simultaneously).
 The operating system which controls such a design is called a multi-tasking system.